 - Tubal ligation (tying fallopian tubes) or hysterectomy (removal of uterus) after childbearing

-- Bilateral salpingo-oophorectomy surgery (removal of both ovaries and fallopian tubes) may be recommended for women at high risk for ovarian cancer, particularly those who have BRCA1 and BRCA2 genetic mutations
+- Bilateral salpingo-oophorectomy surgery (removal of both ovaries and fallopian tubes) for women with BRCA genetic mutations who are at high risk for ovarian cancer

-Epithelial Tumors.
-Epithelial tumors account for up to 90% of all ovarian cancers and are the primary focus of this report.
-These cancers develop in a layer of cube-shaped cells known as the germinal epithelium, which surrounds the outside of the ovaries.
+- Epithelial tumors are the most common type of ovarian cancer, and the main focus of this report.
+These cancers originate in the layer of cells that cover the outside of the ovaries.